Programs for Elected/Appointed Officials in State & Local Government

 To ensure that elected and appointed officials are sufficiently knowledgeable about the implications of climate change upon their communities and/or agency missions, the following programs will be offered through the Maryland Climate Leadership Academy.

 This program is currently in development.
-The first classes will be announced in Summer 2019 and will take place in Fall/Winter 2019.
+The first classes will be announced in September 2019 and will take place in Fall/Winter 2019.

 A two-hour primer on climate change implications for Maryland communities and local governments that will help participants understand how economies, markets, infrastructure and public health will be affected.
 The program would primarily be conducted as an attached activity at events that traditionally convene Maryland’s local elected officials.
 This class will serve as lead-in to a broader stand-alone training program.